weixuantang/squirrel-tracker/README.md

 # squirrel-tracker
-A Django application that can import the 2018 Central Park Squirrel Census data and allow adding, updating, and deleting squirrel data.
+a Django application that can import the 2018 Central Park Squirrel Census data and allow adding, updating, and deleting squirrel data.